MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

 \subsection{MedGraph}

-We define MedGraph as a specialized graph $G=(\mathcal{V},\mathcal{E})$ where the nodes $\mathcal{V}$ consists of medical entities and the edges $\mathcal{E}$ consists the relations between the medical entities.
-MedGraph is a heterogeneous graph where the nodes $\mathcal{V}$ consists of multiple types of medical entities.
-For each type of medical entity, there could be a feature matrix to represent this type of nodes.
-In this paper, we will construct a heterogeneous MedGraph, and apply GCN to learn the node embeddings.
+We define MedGraph as a specialized graph $G=(\mathcal{V},\mathcal{E})$ where the nodes $\mathcal{V}$ consist of medical entities and the edges $\mathcal{E}$ consist of the relations between the medical entities.
+MedGraph is a heterogeneous graph where the nodes $\mathcal{V}$ consist of multiple types of medical entities.
+Our goal is to learn a vector representation for each node in the graph.

-GCN cannot directly handle the missing values in a node feature, but can accept an empty edge between two nodes.
-This leads to difficulty if one wants to use labs as features for encounters due to many missing values labs.
-Instead, we represent the labs as nodes of type "lab" that connect with the encounter node, i.e., we construct a bipartite subgraph between labs and encounters as part of MedGraph.
+Since GCN cannot directly handle missing values in node features, this leads to an issue for GCN to consider labs as features of encounters due to many missing values in labs.
+Fortunately, a graph can accept an empty edge between two nodes, thus, we represent the labs as nodes of type ``lab" that connect to the encounter nodes, i.e., we construct a bipartite subgraph between labs and encounters as a part of MedGraph.

-The nodes of our MedGraph consists of the the four types of medical entities, i.e., $\mathcal{V}=\{E,P,L,M\}$, each node could have inherent features within it.
+Figure \ref{fig:example} illustrates an example of our MedGraph where the nodes consist of four types of medical entities, i.e., Encounters, Patients, Labs, Medications, each node could have inherent features within it.
 The relations between two types of nodes correspond to an adjacency matrix.
 We defined the relations between two types of nodes as follows, and the example adjacency matrices corresponding to the MedGraph in Figure \ref{fig:example} are shown in Figure \ref{fig:adjmats}.

+\begin{itemize} \item The relations between encounters and patients are defined in matrix $A_{E\times P}$ in Figure \ref{fig:adjmats}.
+If an encounter belongs to a patient, there is an edge between the two nodes, the corresponding position of the adjacency matrix $A_{E\times P}$ is set to 1, otherwise, 0.
+Since one encounter must belong to one and only one patient, there must be only one ``1" in each row of the matrix $A_{E\times P}$.